PeterCamilleri/CX16/utilities/branches/README.md

 ## Supported Operations

-The following table shows the enhanced set of branch operations provided by the branches macro library:
+The following tables show the enhanced set of branch operations provided by the branches macro library.
+Note that entries in *italics* are actually standard 65C02 instructions.

 **Simple Branches** These are branches based directly on the P register bits.
 The short versions of these are the built-in standard branches and are